Cybersecurity Tips

 • Never share or reuse passwords

 • Change your passwords regularly.
-Note that your Emory password must be changed each year: go to https://mypassword.emory.edu
+You can update your Emory password at https://mypassword.emory.edu

 • Use multi-factor authentication whenever available.
 At Emory, we require Duo Security two-factor authentication for multiple services.
-Here's the link to the steps to take to enroll.
-Be sure to enroll using the Duo Mobile Option for your smartphone; it will allow you to continue access to your Emory account as long as you have that device (even if your phone number changes!).
+Be sure to enroll using the Duo Mobile Option for your smartphone, which will allow continued access to your Emory account as long as you have that device (even if your phone number changes!).

 Beware of Phishing

-• Critically evaluate messages: examine the email address of the sender, hover your mouse over links to check their validity, look for misspellings or other indicators of potential illegitimacy
+• Critically evaluate messages: examine the email address of the sender, hover your mouse over links to check their validity, and look for misspellings or other indicators of potential illegitimacy.

 • Never provide your credentials in response to an email.
 Reputable organizations, including Emory, will never ask you to share your password with anyone.